• Home

 Source: A Novel Take PR

-I received an advance review copy of this book from A Novel Take PR.
+I received this book for free from A Novel Take PR in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 My rating: One StarOne StarOne StarOne Star